ldechristian/pi-sound/README.md

 # pi-sound
 Use your Raspberry Pi as an Audio System with - bluetooth, airplay, CD player, USB key, and more.

+PI5 vs CM5

+- WiFi : 6+
+- bluetooth : 5+
+- 2x 4K HDMI (one in for audio/video and on out, used for audio/video extraction)
+- surround sound system with a goal of 5+ speakers

 ### 1. Install **Moode Audio** OS

 [Moode Audio](https://moodeaudio.org)